Jessica Kürten: 2010

 CSI 5*-W 'Kingsland' Oslo Horse Show, Finland: Kuerten steered Castle Forbes Cosma to 9th place in the Rolex FEI World Cup qualifier to collect €1,000, and earn 8 points towards qualifying.

 CSI5*-W Helsinki International Horse Show, Finland: In the Grand Prix qualifier on Day 1, Kürten steered Castle Forbes Cosma to 7th place and earned €1,000.
 On Day 2, she partnered API Largo to 4th place in the Grand Prix and collected €6,000.
 In the 'Equita Masters' on Saturday night, Kürten steered Lector 35 to 7th place to earm €6,000.

 CSI5*-W Verona, Italy: On Saturday, she and Castle Forbes Cosma finished in 4th place in a 1m40 class to earn €2,000.
 In the Grand Prix, Kürten steered API Largo to 8th place and €2,000.
 On Sunday, she and Lector finished 6th in the 1m40 two-phase class to earn €1,500.

 CSI5*-W Gucci Masters, Paris, France: On the opening evening – in the Rolex Speed Challenge – Kürten and the VDL Stud's VDL Harley took 6th prize of €2,100.
 The pair took a further €4,500 by finishing 7th in the €100,000 'Gucci by Gucci' challenge on Saturday evening.

 CSI5* A Coruña, Spain: In the 1m45 speed class on Friday evening, Kürten took 4th and 5th prize totalling €3,600 with VDL Harley and Castle Forbes Cosma respectively.
 In the feature class that evening, the 1m50 jump-off class, she saw a return to winning form when she and Castle Forbes Myrtille Paulois took the top prize of €24,000.
 Her luck continued into the Grand Prix on Saturday where she again partnered Castle Forbes Myrtille Paulois to take second prize of €26,000.
 That evening, she and Castle Forbes Cosma took 3rd prize of €3,000 in the 1m45 class.

 CSI5*-W Mechelen, Belgium: In the 1m50 class on Tuesday, Kürten and Castle Forbes Myrtille Paulois took 7th prize of €1,250.
 She and Castle Forbes Cosma then secured top-prize of €2,200 in the Queen's Cup that evening.
-Again, riding Castle Forbes Myrtille Paulois, Kürten took the top prize of a Land Rover and €13,000 in the feature class – the Rolex FEI World Cup Qualifier.
-And to top off a great weekend, Castle Forbes Cosma finished second in the Last Chance jump-off class.
+Again, riding Castle Forbes Myrtille Paulois, Kürten took the top prize of a Land Rover and €13,000 in the feature class; the Rolex FEI World Cup Qualifier.
+Additionally, Castle Forbes Cosma finished second in the Last Chance jump-off class.